orm011/orm011.github.io/_posts/2024-07-17-combined-images-and-text.md

 In practice CLIP works very well for text-based search;
 the [CLIP paper](https://arxiv.org/pdf/2103.00020) shows CLIP zero-shot searches (ie. using text-based vectors) consistently deliver higher accuracy for classification than one-shot classifiers generated from an image example.

-If you havent tried CLIP yourself, there are a few good web-demos of CLIP-powered image searches:  ([here's one](https://huggingface.co/spaces/vivin/clip)).
-This demo lets you use both text-based and image-based searches; you can use a search bar for text or click on images to find similar ones.
+If you havent tried CLIP yourself, there are a few good web-demos of CLIP-powered image searches like [this one](https://huggingface.co/spaces/vivien/clip).
+The demo lets you use both text-based and image-based searches; you can use a search bar for text or click on images to find similar ones.
 As far as I can tell, it does not combine these modalities.

 ### Comparing these approaches